 Brig.
 Gen. Flowers received a direct commission into the Medical Service Corps and graduated Commissioned Officer Training School in 1997.
-He has served in various MSC, aide-de-camp, fellowship and command positions at the squadron, center, field operating agency, headquarters level, including the Office of the Secretary of Defense and NATO.
+He has served in various Medical Service Corps, aide-de-camp, fellowship, and command positions at the squadron, center, field operating agency and headquarters levels, including the Office of the Secretary of Defense, and NATO.
 He is board certified from the American Academy of Medical Administrators and is a member of the American College of Healthcare Executives.

 EDUCATION